 This new approach now has more of a focus on variation, quality of nutrients, and digestion.

 “When I was an athlete I use to eat the same things again and again because it was predictable.
 That lead to a host of gut-related issues after years of competing and now I recognize the importance of variation in the diet to keep digestion optimal,” says Marcus.

 The new focus on overall health and wellness in Marcus Filly’s diet has brought about a host of changes compared to his days as an athlete.

 When you compare the two different diets you will notice a substantial difference.
 Simply put, the athlete diet focuses more on a ‘food as fuel’ approach.
 This can be seen through the prioritization of powders and simplicity in his diet.
 Marcus’ new diet is more mindful and is focused on the quality of nutrients and the ability to digest those nutrients.

 In conclusion, Marcus’ lifestyle and goals have changed over time and his diet has changed to reflect this.
 This reiterates the fact that there is ‘no best diet,’ only what works for you.
 If you are looking to personalize your diet find an OPEX Gym near you and take the first step to personalizing your approach to nutrition.
-If you’re a fitness coach get the education you need to create personalized nutrition programs when you sign up The Free 7-Day OPEX Coaching Course.
+If you’re a fitness coach get the education you need to create personalized nutrition programs when you sign up our free Professional Coaching Blueprint.

 CrossFit® is a registered trademark of CrossFit, Inc. OPEX Fitness’s uses of the CrossFit® mark are not endorsed by nor approved by CrossFit, Inc., and OPEX Fitness is in no way affiliated with nor endorsed by CrossFit, Inc.